thomashoullier/bnd-pkg-merge/README.md

 think I can do a better job at explaining the algorithm.

 ## Improvements to the algorithm
-The boundary package-merge algorithm, can be improved in minor ways to increase performance.
+The boundary package-merge algorithm can be improved in minor ways to increase performance.
 I took the benchmark case of encoding 100k symbols of random weights to quantify the improvements.
-Some of these changes are straightforward, it is possible that they were even implied in [1], however they are not explicit in the raw implementation presented in the paper.
 None of these changes modifies the algorithmic complexity of the algorithm.

 1. Computation of chain pairs in the sets preceding _j_ only if needed.
 The